alexchantastic/web-seed/README.md

 ## Quick Start

-After the install has completed, run `yarn dev` to launch a local server at [http://localhost:3000](http://localhost:3000).
+After the install has completed, run `yarn start` to launch a local server at [http://localhost:3000](http://localhost:3000).
 Any changes you make to will compile the respective assets and refresh the page automatically.

 ## Commands